51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 When multiple offers are coming in around the same price, Ortman says the letter can create an emotional connection and push the seller to choose your bid.

 Note that in some markets, these letters are discouraged, so do make sure to check with your agent before going this route.
 And make sure that the letter is personal … but not too personal.
-You don’t want the seller to leverage information against you that you provided to them in a letter, after all, such as household configuration or financial details.
+You don’t want the seller to use information you shared in the letter, such as household configuration or financial information, against you.

 You’re nearly there.
 You just have to get past one more (admittedly frustrating!) step: closing.
-This is when everything all comes together — the home loan is finalized, you pay the seller, and the deed is transferred.
+This is when everything all comes together — the home loan is finalized, the seller is paid, and the deed is transferred.
 Here’s what you should know.

 44. Attend the inspection if you can